 Selecting a Major programme of study from our wide variety of subjects is encouraged, but not required.
 Ultimately, this is your opportunity to deepen and broaden your knowledge in subjects of your choosing, whether your interests are in Arts, Science, Social Sciences, or a combination of all three.

-2. Liberal Arts and Natural Sciences Core Module
+2. Liberal Arts and Natural Sciences Compulsory Module

 - The ability to identify urgent and significant problems with global implications.

 - The skills to undertake research across a range of relevant subject areas and topics.